sgmurphy/wordpress-plugins/mappress-google-maps-for-wordpress/readme.txt

 1. Follow the installation instructions to install the new version

 == Changelog ==

+= 2.8.2 =
+* Fixed: CSS typo
+* Fixed: Error if using Leaflet with Google geocoder

 = 2.89.1 =
 * Fixed: icon popup not displaying in Safari